 - Experience reading challenging texts and providing textual analysis

 Precalculus: TS Precalculus presents a thorough and in-depth examination of Precalculus material and can be highly differentiated because students in TS often have extremely varied mathematical backgrounds.
-There are substantial writing and practice opportunities in this course, along with frequent student presentations and opportunities for collaborative work.
+This course offers substantial writing and practice opportunities, frequent student presentations, and opportunities for collaborative work.
+The course will also include a guest speaker series to explore potential career interests, expand practical skills, and grow student awareness.

 Health & Wellness: This course presents the skills necessary to live a healthy and balanced lifestyle.
 Instruction emphasizes strategies for emotional regulation, interpersonal skills, organizational skills, and other adaptive skills that are essential for students’ college readiness and life-long emotional and physical well-being.
 The course also offers students opportunities to practice new skills to facilitate a sense of community and agency among themselves.
 Health and Wellness may include group fitness opportunities in which students play games or different sports activities together outside the classroom or may ask students to log personal physical activity whether it be a walk to a nearby park, biking to campus, or a weekly fitness class.